ngxson/wllama/guides/intro-v2.md

 ### Other changes

 - `Wllama.downloadModel` is removed.
 Please use `ModelManager.downloadModel` instead
-- Added `CacheManager.download` function.
-You may need to implement it if you're using your own implementation of `CacheManager`
 - `loadModelFromUrl` won't check if cached model is up-to-date.
 You may need to manually call `Model.refresh()` to re-download the model.
+- Changes in `CacheManager`:
+  - Added `CacheManager.download` function
+  - `CacheManager.open(nameOrURL)` now accepts both file name and original URL.
+It now returns a `Blob` instead of a `ReadableStream`